tompgn/midterm/near_crypto.md

 The scheme used ensures that only $1/3^\textrm{rd}$ of the validators can reconstruct data for all shards, which remains robust in case $1/3^\textrm{rd}$ of the nodes are split from the network and another $1/3^\textrm{rd}$ is malicious.
 The data availability is enforced at consensus level, by forcing validators to check whether the data is available before they accept a block.

+## Signature Agregation: BLS signatures and Multisignatures

+In Near, validators sign the blocks but verifying all those signatures would be prohibitively expensive for a node syncing the chain.
+Instead, __BLS signatures__ are used, and block producers are collecting those signatures and aggregate them using the properties of the BLS signatures.
+The validator then publishes the aggregated signature together with a Merkle root of the individual signatures organized into a Merkle tree, and signs this using a cheap ECDSA scheme.
+When syncing the chain, participants can then choose to skip the validation of all individual signatures and verify only the ECDSA signature from the validator, relying on the fact that he has neither been challenged and slashed.
+Moreover, in order to ensure compatibility with Ethereum, Near requires at least every block beginning an epoch (and optionally other blocks) to contain a __Schnorr aggregated multisignature__ of all the individual validators signatures.
+Since the Schnorr aggregation is interactive, it cannot be conducted too frequently, but it allows for efficient validations on other chains like Ethereum, so that a state can be verified full at such "snapshot blocks".

 ## Verifiable random functions

 Near's new random beacon makes use of a VRF to generate randomness that's both unpredictable and unbiasable[[5]](#5).
 A reliable randomness beacon is an important piece of tool of modern blockchains, and can be used both in the consensus level (e.g. to select validators in an unpredictable way, preventing them to get targeted in advance by malicious actors), or as a tool for higher level applications, for instance as a seed to be used whenever smart contracts require some unbiasable and unpredictable source of randomness.